Trentonom0r3/Ezsynth/README.md

 3. Place the `Ezsynth/ezsynth/utils/ebsynth.dll` file
 4. Run script from your Python environment

+You may also install Cupy and Cupyx to use GPU for some other operations.

 **Note: This is not intended to be used as an installable module.**

 Currently only tested on `Windows 10 - Python 3.11 - RTX3060`